Your cart is currently empty.

 2. Choose low-glycemic index foods

 High-glycemic index foods, such as refined carbohydrates and sugars, cause a rapid increase in blood sugar and insulin levels, which can trigger inflammation and stimulate the production of androgen hormones.
-Androgens can increase sebum production in the skin, leading to clogged pores and the development of acne.
+Androgens can increase sebum production in the skin, leading to clogged pores and the development of blemishes.

 It’s common in a vegan diet to replace animal products with carbohydrates.
-However, when the carbohydrates are refined or in excess, they can lead to acne.
+However, when the carbohydrates are refined or in excess, they can lead to blemishes.
 Instead, opt for whole grains, as well as pseudo grains such as quinoa and amaranth.

 3. Reduce or eliminate ultra-processed foods